nrfconnect/sdk-nrf/applications/matter_bridge/doc/adding_ble_bridged_device_service.rst

                return bt_gatt_subscribe(mDevice.mConn, &mGattSubscribeParams);
             }

 #.
-Add the ``MyBtServiceDataProvider`` implementation created in a previous steps to the compilation process.
+Add the ``MyBtServiceDataProvider`` implementation created in a previous step to the compilation process.
    To do that, edit the :file:`CMakeLists.txt` file as follows:

    .. code-block:: cmake